-Additionally, the Commission adopted an Order Instituting Rulemaking ("OIR") in 2017 seekinginitiating R.17-06-026, the Proceeding to Allocate Customer Costs.
-This proceeding will review the Power Charge Indifference Adjustment ("PCIA-("), which is the methodology for allocating costs to departing load), this proceeding.
+Additionally, the Commission adopted an Order Instituting Rulemaking ("OIR") in 2017 initiating R.17-06-026, the Proceeding to Allocate Customer Costs.
+This proceeding will review the Power Charge Indifference Adjustment ("PCIA"), which is the methodology for allocating costs to departing load.
 Phase one of the PCIA OIR has concluded, and phase two is ongoing.
-The guidance within the final decisionsphase two decision may impact SDG&E's RNS as well as the volumes it may decide to sell (see Appendices 21 and 10-109-9.D, respectively), and changes to these documents may be required in subsequent versions of the RPS Plan.
+The guidance within the final phase two decision may impact SDG&E's RNS as well as the volumes it may decide to sell (see Appendices 1 and 9-9.D, respectively), and changes to these documents may be required in subsequent versions of the RPS Plan.
 SDG&E looks forward to the expeditious resolution of the OIR and will modify its future RPS Plans as appropriate to reflect the outcome of this work.

-a.
-RPS Program Rules - Related Factors
+b.
+Project Viability - Related Factors